cl-sol/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+A representation of HTML; a bridge between the content and the HTML.

 2. What is an event?

+Things that happen on a page; a mouse click, keypress, page load, etc.

 3. What is an event listener?

+A function that "listens" for events and reacts to it.

 4. Why would we convert a NodeList into an Array?

+So that you can manipulate it like an array (to loop/map, etc.)

 5. What is a component?

+A code that is part of a larger whole.
+Consists of HTML, CSS and JS and is reusable.

 ### Git Set up